 Materials maybe placed on reserve by instructors for student use.
 Reserve materials are available at the Circulation Desk.
 The loan period varies and is set by the instructor.
 Usual loan periods are Library Only or Overnight, although longer periods can be arranged depending on the instructor's perception of the students' needs.
 Instructors may place their personal copies of materials on reserve for student use.
 Photocopies of articles also may be put on reserve, providing certain copyright restrictions are observed.

 Reference books include encyclopedias, dictionaries, and handbooks - materials that provide short, factual information.
-They may not be checked out of the Library.
+These materials are available for use in the library but may not be checked out.

 Child Care Collection